 Below is a list of apple orchards near Chicago open for apple picking this fall (listed in order of distance from downtown Chicago).
 All the apple orchards in this post are located in the Chicago tri-state area between 40 minutes to 1.5 hours driving time from the city.

-Some orchards are small no frills farms that just offer apple picking for a low price while other farms have restaurants and bakeries and offer a plethora of fun attractions and activities like pumpkin patches, corn mazes, kid farms and more.
+Some apple orchards are small no frills farms that just offer apple picking for a low price.
+Other farms have restaurants and bakeries selling fresh apple cider, donuts and other treats and also offer fun attractions and activities like pumpkin patches, corn mazes, kid farms and more which make them perfect for a fall day trip from Chicago.

-I have included useful information you need to plan your visit, including addresses, hours, dates as well as links to their websites and facebook pages.
+I have included useful information you need to plan your visit, including addresses, hours, dates as well as links to websites and facebook pages.
 Note: Each apple orchard has different types of apples and each type of apple is only available for a short time.
 Make sure to check each orchard’s apple picking calendar to see when your favorite apple is ready for picking.
+Ripening dates can also vary due to weather so visit the orchard’s websites and/or facebook page before you visit.

 Heinz Orchard is a small, family-run orchard and is Chicagoland’s closest orchard located next to Libertyville.
 This no-frills orchard specializes in pure apple picking fun and does not offer hayrides, corn mazes or food/drink.
 You are welcome to bring strollers and wagons into the orchard.
-Much of the fruit is very small this year due to this summer’s drought so hours and dates and times are to be determined and might not be updated until the night before.
+They don’t have a very large crop this year so their hours and days will be VERY limited.

 Address: 1050 Crest Road, Green Oaks, IL 60048